-Now you need to add a new customer to the customers table.
+Now add a new customer to the customers table.

 - 23. Minimize the Geocoding Result layer's attribute table and maximize the customers table. - 24.
 Scroll down to the bottom of the customers table. - 25.
 In the blank record after the last record in the table, click in the NAME column.
 Type "Vine Cafe".